MAVA, Fondation pour la Nature, is a private foundation under Swiss law and regulated by its statutes and the Swiss Code.

 Our Board’s main role is to set our mission and strategy, oversee its effective implementation and ensure the foundation conducts its operations and manages its finances in accordance with best practice.

-We currently have ten Board members.
+We currently have nine Board members.
 André Hoffmann has been Board President since June 2010 and members of Luc Hoffmann’s family – direct descendants or their spouses – retain a voting majority.

 Members are elected for a maximum three-year period, renewable twice.
 An exception applies to Hoffmann family members whose membership can be renewed without limit.
 Board membership is voluntary and unremunerated.